Repost from 2015. Edited, updated, and corrected.

-The atheist and Strachan goes back and forth until Strachan realizes the atheist refuses to accept his story at face value and nothing is going to change his mind.
+Bruce, the atheist, and Strachan go back and forth until Strachan realizes the atheist refuses to accept his story at face value, and nothing is going to change his mind.
 Strachan hands the atheist a tract, promises to pray for him, and sadly walks away.

 I wonder how Strachan would feel?

 Strachan makes a plea for civility, discussion, and understanding.
-However. such understanding only comes when we treat others with respect and allow them to tell their own story.
-Both Christian and atheist should have the freedom to tell their story, to explain how they came to where they are.
-When a Christian tells me why they became a follower of Jesus, I believe them.
-I’ve been there, I understand what it means to commit one’s life to Jesus.
+However, such understanding only comes when we treat others with respect and allow them to tell their own stories.
+Both Christians and atheists should have the freedom to control their storylines, to explain how they came to where they are today.
+When Christians tell me why they became followers of Jesus, I believe them.
+I’ve been there, and I understand what it means to commit one’s life to Jesus.
 I also understand what it means to lose one’s faith, to wake up one day and realize you no longer believe in God.
 Since these experiences are mine, who better to understand them than me?

-If Christians like Eric Strachan really want to understand WHY atheism, agnosticism, secularism, and religious indifference is growing in North America, they are going to have to listen to what the defectors have to say.
+If Christians such as Eric Strachan really want to understand WHY atheism, agnosticism, secularism, and religious indifference are growing in North America, they are going to have to listen to what defectors have to say.
 Throw away the apologetics books that purport to give the REAL reasons people turn to atheism.
 These books are filled with distortions and lies.
-Who better to answer the WHY question than the atheist?
+Who better to answer the WHY question than atheists?

 Bruce Gerencser, 65, lives in rural Northwest Ohio with his wife of 44 years.
 He and his wife have six grown children and thirteen grandchildren.
 Bruce pastored Evangelical churches for twenty-five years in Ohio, Texas, and Michigan.
 Bruce left the ministry in 2005, and in 2008 he left Christianity.
 Bruce is now a humanist and an atheist.